AdaCore/ada-traits-containers/README.md

         variants optimized for specific types

-  - [X] Pre and Post conditions, compatible with SPARK, so that some variants of the containers can be proven.
+  - [X] Pre and Post conditions, compatible with SPARK, so that some variants of the containers can be used for proof.

   - [X] Highly efficient; the user has full control over memory allocations, checks, locks, ...